Can you really make money from blogging?

 Mediocre coaches give up in the face of unfavorable circumstances, but coaches who’ve focused on improving their entrepreneurial skills thrive.
 When you think like the entrepreneur you truly are, you’ll command higher rates.

-If you’re a blogger, then you already have the skills to become an on-demand freelance blogger.
-In 2010, Carol Tice frequently made $5,000 or more each month as a paid blogger.
-You can imagine how much she makes in 2016.
+If you’re a blogger, then you already have the skills to become an in-demand freelance blogger.

-Brands are desperately looking for bloggers with the relevant skillsets.
-And becoming a freelance blogger can transform your financial life.
+Brands are desperately looking for bloggers with relevant skillsets, and becoming a freelance blogger can transform your financial life.

 A freelance writer is a professional who writes articles on different topics for sites, emails, landing pages, etc.

-Believe it or not, the market for freelance blogging is still virgin territory.
-Yes, I know what you’re probably thinking – “but there are so many writers already!”
+Yes, I know what you’re probably thinking, “But there are so many writers out there already!”

 Another profitable way to monetize a blog that generates fewer than 1,000 visitors per day is to create and sell online courses.
 You don’t need many leads or customers to make money with your first online course.